scottyschup/ruby-curriculum/language-basics/data-structures/array.md

 This is also called *monkey patching*, and it is often frowned upon to, after-the-fact, add new methods to a class.
-However, it is ocasionally useful and interesting to try out.
+However, it is occasionally useful and interesting to try out.

 ### Two sum